Sarah Fraser Butlin

 Year of Call: 2005

-Clinical Negligence | Discrimination & Equality | Employment | Human Rights | Personal Injury | Regulatory
+Clinical Negligence | Discrimination & Equality | Employment | Human Rights | Personal Injury | Professional Discipline

 In her clinical negligence practice, Sarah acts solely for claimants.
 She covers the full range of claims, as both sole counsel and junior counsel being led by a variety of silks in and out of chambers.
-Sarah's experience ranges from high-value cerebral palsy brain injury claims, spinal injury cases, to claims including: delayed diagnosis of cancer; negligent abdominal surgery; gynaecological injury; dental negligence; and ophthalmic injury claims.
+Sarah's experience ranges from high value cerebral palsy brain injury claims, spinal injury cases, to claims including: delayed diagnosis of cancer; negligent abdominal surgery; gynaecological injury; dental negligence; and ophthalmic injury claims.

-Sarah also has experience of a full range of quantum issues.
+Sarah also has considerable experience of a full range of quantum issues.
 She is instructed regularly by top firms and is known for her empathetic approach and strong grasp of the minutiae in a case.

 She regularly undertakes inquest work and has had notable recent success in obtaining orders for reports to prevent future deaths.

-Legal 500 2014 "A very capable barrister, with a keen legal mind."
+Legal 500 2014: "A very capable barrister, with a keen legal mind."

 She is also a member of the Editorial Board for the ELA Briefing and a member of ELBA.